C$ 356 Find Cheap Flights from Vancouver to Europe – Compare and Save

 The average price of all round-trip flights from Vancouver Intl Airport to Europe clicked on KAYAK for each day over the last 12 months.

-If your flying dates are flexible, you should consider flying to Europe on a Sunday, as we generally find the cheapest rates on that day for this route.
+If your flying dates are flexible, you should consider flying to Europe on a Tuesday, as we generally find the cheapest rates on that day for this route.
 On the other hand, Friday is the most expensive day to fly from Vancouver to Europe.
-For your return ticket, we recommend flying on a Sunday and avoiding Mondays for the best deals.
+For your return ticket, we recommend flying on a Sunday and avoiding Saturdays for the best deals.

 How far in advance should I book a flight from Vancouver Intl Airport to Europe?